al-caveman/cavemancms/content_raw/faggottest/article.md

 You probably agree.
 Because, _I guess_, a male's anus is the same as female's.
 Maybe a female's anus is like a 10 years old boy's anus[:I'm just guessing.
-I never tried any]?
+I never tried any.]?
 This is also why faggots are also crypto pedos.

 Here is what I think the thought experiment implies: